Multitype L\'evy trees as scaling limits of multitype Bienaym\'e-Galton-Watson trees: Decorations in the Discrete

 \subsection{Proof that Multitype Bienaym\'e-Galton-Watson trees are Glued Decorations}

 In this subsection, we prove Lemma \ref{lem:decoration}.
-In order to do so, we will compare the first step in the construction of the two spaces: the glued decoration $\sG(\cD^{i_0,\vec \varphi})$ restricted to subdecorations $\cD(\bp)$ with $|\bp|\leq 1$, and the subtrees at reduced height at most one, in a multitype Bienaym\'e-Galton-Watson tree.
+In order to do so, we will compare the first step in the construction of the two spaces: the glued decoration $\sG(\cD^{i_0,\vec \varphi})$ restricted to subdecorations $\cD(\bp)$ with $|\bp|\leq 1$, and the subtrees at reduced height at most one, in a MBGW tree.

 For the former, recall Construction \ref{construction:Discretesingletype} of subdecorations, Construction \ref{construction:DiscreteDecoration} of a decoration and Definition \ref{remarkConstructionOfGluedDecoration} for the law of the glued decoration.
 First we start with a subdecoration $\cD(\emptyset)\sim \vec N^{i_0,\vec \varphi}$ together with its infinitely marked points $(x_\ell)_\ell$.
-For $j\neq i_0$, recall by \eqref{eqnDefinitionOfInfinnitelyMarkedPointInSubdecoration} that $(x_{j+(m-1)d}; m\in [\vec \#_j \cD(\emptyset)])$ are uniformly distributed conditionally given $\vec \#_j \cD(\emptyset)$.
-Recall also from \eqref{defVecCardinalityJOfASubdecoration} that $\vec \#_j \cD(\emptyset)=X^{i_0,j}(\tau^{i_0}(1))$.
-Then, we sample i.i.d. copies $\cX^{j}_{\emptyset,m}\sim \vec N^{j,\vec \varphi}$ for $m\in [\vec \#_j \cD(\emptyset)]$, conditionally independent of $\cD(\emptyset)$ given $\vec \#_j \cD(\emptyset)$.
+For $j\neq i_0$, recall by \eqref{eqnDefinitionOfInfinnitelyMarkedPointInSubdecoration} that $(x_{j+(m-1)d}; m\in [\vec \#^{(i_0)}_j \cD(\emptyset)])$ are uniformly distributed conditionally given $\vec \#^{(i_0)}_j \cD(\emptyset)$.
+Recall also from \eqref{defVecCardinalityJOfASubdecoration} that $\vec \#^{(i_0)}_j \cD(\emptyset)=X^{i_0,j}(\tau^{i_0}(1))$.
+Then, we sample i.i.d. copies $\cX^{j}_{\emptyset,m}\sim \vec N^{j,\vec \varphi}$ for $m\in [\vec \#^{(i_0)}_j \cD(\emptyset)]$, conditionally independent of $\cD(\emptyset)$ given $\vec \#_j \cD(\emptyset)$.
 Finally, we order them in decreasing order of cardinality $(\cX^{j}_{\emptyset,(1)},\cX^{j}_{\emptyset,(2)},\dotsm )$ and glue the $m^{\text{th}}$ by its root, with the marked point $x_{j+(m-1)d}$.
 Thus, the constructed subdecorations and infinitely marked points are